-- Marking items – From the title list click in the box next to the number to “tag”.
-From the “full with indexing” (citation/full text) item click in the box in the tan section with the title information and information icon.
+- Marking items – From the title list, click in the box next to the number to “tag.”

 - Click on “View Tagged” button to view items selected.

 This guide is to help you start your research.
-For further research assistance please contact your home library or email the help desk at firstname.lastname@example.org.
+For further research assistance, please contact your campus library or email the help desk at firstname.lastname@example.org.